RamezIssac/django-erp-framework/docs/source/getting_started/components.rst

 Well, that's an old phrase that gets passed around which i dont find convincing enough.
 Maybe it was true in the old days; But now, you dont have to be a `staff` member to be able to log in an admin dashboard.
-Also, Ra dashboard is a custom admin site (independent from your typical admin).
+Also, Django ERP framework dashboard is a custom admin site (independent from your typical admin).

 Reporting